indraai/indra.team/README.md

 Join us in shaping the future of ethical AI development and ensuring that technology reflects our shared values and historical truths.

 Date: March 8, 2024
-Copyright: 2024 (c) Quinn Michaels.
+Copyright: (c)2024 Quinn Michaels.
+All rights reserved.
 License: MIT
 Author: Quinn Michaels